 The H500M comes with two massive 200mm RGB LED fans installed, which do a fantastic job of increasing airflow out of the box.
 Other modern touches include a USB 3.1 Type-C connector and tons of modularity, including the option to choose between a mesh or tempered glass front panel.

-Our only major issue with the case is the lack of easily removable magnetic dust filters for the front fan intake.
+Our only major issue we found with the case during testing is the lack of easily removable magnetic dust filters for the front fan intake.
 Luckily, all of the mesh in the entire H500 line features a secondary filter layer that'll help keep dust out of your build.
 We mention the dust because the H500M features some serious airflow and comes prepared to keep the beefiest of gaming PCs cool.

 Best mid-tower cases FAQ